swiss-art-research-net/docs.swissartresearch/docs/et/do.md

 ### Names and Classifications

-The attribution of identifiers, names and types to digital object, as with other entities, is a basic human activity.
+The attribution of identifiers, names and types to a digital object, as with other entities, is a basic human activity.
 It is crucial to document these aspects in order to be able to store and retrieve the correct digital object.

 <table>
   <tr>